We’re the web “Base Camp” for Veterans who served with the US Army’s

 D Troop, 1st Squadron, 10th Cavalry, in Vietnam, 1966-1971.

 D Troop’s distinctive “Shamrock” and “Crossed Saber” aircraft markings became well known to units of its parent 4th Infantry Division and other Army elements in the Central Highlands operating area.
 Originally based at “Dragon Mountain Base Camp” (Camp Enari) near Pleiku, D Troop moved to Camp Radcliff at An Khe in 1970, and later to Lane Army Airfield near Qui Nhon.

 For Veteran Shamrocks, D Troop was a unit that served with dogged distinction throughout its involvement in the Vietnam conflict, yet never lost it’s uniqueness and quirky independence.
-This site is dedicated to all who made this unit such a special place to serve during those difficult times...and who proudly say today – “We Are D Troop!”
+This site is dedicated to all who made this unit such a special place to serve.

-All content and photos on this website are copyrighted by “The Original D Troop” and may not be duplicated without permission except for non-commercial purposes such as research for academic or personal use.
+All content and photos on this website are copyrighted by “The Original D Troop” and may not be duplicated without permission except for non-commercial research, academic or personal use.
 All photos are property of their owners.
 We do not accept for posting any commercially sponsored links or advertising.